Refugee and asylum law

 In addition, as an asylum lawyer I have handled many repeat applications for asylum or the so called HASA requests.
 These procedures are not easy to comply with because anytime a repeated asylum request is made new evidence (facts and circumstances) have to be provided to support such cases.
 It is essential to thoroughly prepare for such cases before bringing them forward.
 In doing so, the applicant needs to be aware that in some cases that require many hours, a processing fee may be requested to cover the expense of such applications, because the government no longer grants full compensation for such cases.
 In these cases no application for government costs (toevoeging) will be requested and the case will be dealt with a processing fee only.
 If you would like to have determined whether a new application would be useful or should you have new statements, you may send these to me for assessment.
 Please send the IND decisions (“voornemen” and “beschikking”) along with a copy of the court’s ruling, preferably per email.
 Please refrain from sending additional pieces, as I will request these from your person or previous lawyer accordingly at a later stage.
-I kindly request that all pieces by emailed to me in one separate email in PDF format.
+I kindly request that all pieces are emailed to me in one separate email in PDF format.
 You may contact me for any additional questions.

 My law firm provides advice in cases where the asylum residence permit has been withdrawn.
 The consequences for individuals who fall into this category can be quite serious, with implications not just for themselves but also for their family and friends.
 In some cases, the withdrawal is unwarranted and may be litigated against.
 Each case is different so it is very difficult to comment in general without access to the relevant documents, consequently each request must be looked at individually and judged on its own merit.
 Therefore, it is necessary to have a discussion and review all supporting documents before the best advice can be given.
 Also it often happens that if the applicant has been here for a long time and is well integrated that, that condition can serve as a basis to make an appeal for them to stay.
 In some of such cases I can apply for a regular permit on your behalf.
 So please feel free to contact me to discuss everything.